ivelum/job/README.md

 ### Deploy to production

-Any push to the `master` branch in this repo will trigger an automated deployment to production on AWS, which typically takes ~2 minutes plus a minute or two for the CloudFront cache to clear.
-You can watch the progress and build status at the [Actions](https://github.com/ivelum/job-form/actions) tab.
+Any push to the `master` branch in this repo triggers an automated deployment to production on AWS, which typically takes ~2 minutes plus a minute or two for the CloudFront cache to clear.
+You can watch the progress and build status on the [Actions](https://github.com/ivelum/job-form/actions) tab.

 Please note that we run linters before the build, so the build will fail if the code doesn't pass [Codestyle checks](#Codestyle checks).